makhmudjumanazarov/stanford_dogs/README.md

 -I have used the InceptionV3 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation has been used for making the model generalize better and also to avoid overfitting.
 The model achieved an accuracy of 80% on validation set, which is decent for this dataset.

--Then I have used the VGG19 CNN Model. which is pre-trained on the ImageNet dataset for classification.
+-Then I have used the VGG19 CNN Model, which is pre-trained on the ImageNet dataset for classification.
 Data augementation hasn't been used for making the model generalize better.
 The model achieved an accuracy 23% on validation set.
 This is not a good situation, but I don't understand why.

 -In last place,  I built vgg19 architecture from scratch via Tensorflow.
 I didn't use data augementation in this either for making the model generalize better.
 The model achieved an accuracy 1.25% for 10 epochs on validation set.
 This is a bad situation, but I don't understand why.
 I think there is not enough information for each class.